 Italian Lore, Gods, Demigods, Heroes, Symbols, and Other Famous Mythological Characters

 Ariosto, Luduvico(1477-1533).
 A poet who wrote stories of Charlemagne's paladins, including Orlando Furioso.
-On occassion, identified as Ariosto, Luduvico.
+Also called Ariosto, Luduvico.

 Boiardo, Matteo Maria(1434-1494).
 A Count of Scandia.
 He was an Italian poet who wrote stories of Charlemagne's paladins, including the poem Orlando Inamorata.
-Occasionally known as Boiardo, Matteo Maria.
+On occassion, known as Boiardo, Matteo Maria.

 Cagliostro, Alexandro diread more »

 CasturThe Etruscan version of Castor.
 Brother of Pultuce.
 Castor and Pollux later merged with the Tindaridae.
-In some accounts, called Castur.
+On occassion, called Castur.

 Deliaread more »

 Due TristaniA 16th C. Story about the children of Tristram and Isolde.
-Occasionally referred to as Due Tristani.
+In some references, identified as Due Tristani.

 Falernusread more »

 FuflunsAn Etruscan wine-god.
-Sometimes called Fufluns, Phuphlans, Phuphlans, Greek Dionysus, Greek Dionysus, Dusara, Liber, Orotalt, Osiris, Rudra, Salmaat or Zagreus.
+At times, referred to as Fufluns, Phuphlans, Phuphlans, Greek Dionysus, Greek Dionysus, Dusara, Liber, Orotalt, Osiris, Rudra, Salmaat or Zagreus.

 GinevraA bride trapped on her wedding-night.
 Playing a game, she inadvertently got locked in a chest.
 Her skeleton was found a year later.
 Sometimes called Ginevra, Guinevere, Guinevere, Geneura, Genievre, Ginevra, Guanhamara, Guanhuvara, Guenever, Guenhuvara, Guenevere, Gwennere, Gwynhwfar, Guanamara, Genevra, Guenever(e), Guinever, Gvenour, Gwennere, Wenhaver, French Gilan(e)ier, Welsh Gwen(h)wyfar or Gwenh(w)yvar.

 haruspexAn Etruscan diviner of future events.
-Called haruspex, haruspices, haruspices, plurharuspices or plurharuspices.
+At times, called haruspex, haruspices, haruspices, plurharuspices or plurharuspices.

 jettaturaThe evil eye: one who brings bad.
 Luck.
-Also identified as jettatura, Magia, Magia, malocchio, malocchio, evil eye, Corsican ordin, Corsican ordin, magia or magia.
+At times, identified as jettatura, Magia, Magia, malocchio, malocchio, evil eye, Corsican ordin, Corsican ordin, magia or magia.

 lucumoA prince-priest.
-Occasionally known as lucumo, Tarquinius Priscus, Tarquinius Priscus, Lucius Tarquinius, Lucumo or Tarquin.
+Also commonly referred to as lucumo, Tarquinius Priscus, Tarquinius Priscus, Lucius Tarquinius, Lucumo or Tarquin.

 MagiaMagic: enchantment: the evil eye.
-Occasionally called Magia, jettatura, jettatura, malocchio, Corsican ordin or magia.
+Occasionally identified as Magia, jettatura, jettatura, malocchio, Corsican ordin or magia.

 MenrfaA goddess of dawn and dusk, goddess of wisdom.
-In some lore, occasionally identified as Menrfa, Menrva, Menrva, Athena, Greek Athena, Greek Athena, Isis, Minerva, Neith, Sirl, Tauret, Thoueris, Ushas, Roman Minerva, Roman Minerva or Britannia.
+Sometimes called Menrfa, Menrva, Menrva, Athena, Greek Athena, Greek Athena, Isis, Minerva, Neith, Sirl, Tauret, Thoueris, Ushas, Roman Minerva, Roman Minerva or Britannia.

 NortiaAn Etruscan goddess of fortune.
-In some lore, occasionally referred to as Nortia, Nursia, Nursia, Nurtia, Nurtia, Nurti, Nurti, Greek Tyche, Greek Tyche, Ardokhsha, Fors, Fortuna, Roman Fortuna, Roman Fortuna or Tyche.
+Sometimes referred to as Nortia, Nursia, Nursia, Nurtia, Nurtia, Nurti, Nurti, Greek Tyche, Greek Tyche, Ardokhsha, Fors, Fortuna, Roman Fortuna, Roman Fortuna or Tyche.

 Phlegyasread more »